Sylius/Sylius/docs/bundles/SyliusInventoryBundle/models.rst

 -------------

 Each unit holds a reference to a stockable object and its state, which can be **sold** or **returned**.
-It also provides some handy shortcut methods like `isSold` and `getSku`.
+It also provides some handy shortcut methods like `isSold`.

 Stockable
 ---------